-Use Log Rotator (Not using log rotator can result in disk space problems on the master)
+Use Log Rotator (Not using log rotator can result in disk space problems on the controller)

-Use slaves/labels (Jobs should be defined where to run)
+Use agents/labels (Jobs should be defined where to run)

-Don’t build on the master (In larger systems, don't build on the master)
+Don’t build on the controller (In larger systems, don't build on the controller)

 Enforce plugin usage (For example: Timestamp, Mask-Passwords)